-Employees 55 or older may retire from the University and have the option to continue some of their benefits.
+Employees age 55 or older with 10 years of service may retire from the University and have the option to continue some of their benefits.

 Continuation of Health/Dental Insurance

-Faculty, P&S, and Supervisory Merit employees must be 55 or older to continue health and dental coverage.
+Faculty, P&S, and Supervisory Merit employees must be 55 or older with 10 years of service to continue health and dental coverage.
 The surviving spouse of a UNI Retiree is allowed to continue coverage unless they are eligible for another employer group plan.

 You may continue 1/3 of your regular coverage by paying the premium if you have been employed at UNI for ten years or more.
 If you continue coverage through June 30 following age 70 you will have paid up coverage.
 The paid up death benefit will be $4,000 for faculty and $2,000 for all other employees.
 Your current beneficiary designation(s) will be used unless you elect to change it.